karthikdeva/node-app/README.md

 ### Get recent cookies

-## Install the latest version node js and navigate to the project folder
+## Install the latest version of [node js](https://nodejs.org/en/download/) and navigate to the project folder

 ```sh
   cd node-app